willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 new user account for sims_maf and ran the steps logged in as that account.

-Simply switching to that account by **su [my-lsst-account]** failed to resolve the conflicts: I had to log out completely, log back in to the fresh account, and perform the following steps.
+Simply switching to that account in the terminal (by **su [my-lsst-account]**) failed to resolve the conflicts: I had to log out completely, log back in to the fresh account, and perform the steps below (this also applies to the per-session install steps above).
 When logged in to the fresh account, however, everything ran pretty much as advertised on the installation documentation.

 ### 1. Install the pre-requisites ###